Ventura, CA Child Custody Lawyer

 How is Child Custody Determined in California?

-This is one of the most crucial and urgent questions that parents want to know about when filing for divorce in Ventura or Santa Barbara.
+This is one of the most crucial and urgent questions that parents want to know about when filing for divorce in Ventura, California.
 While California’s family courts consider many factors when making a child custody determination, the court will always give priority to one question above all others: What sort of custody arrangement would serve the child’s best interests?
 To answer this question, the courts look at variables such as:

 - Each parent’s willingness and ability to provide care for the child, physically, financially, and emotionally.